arthur-ai/bench/docs/source/scoring.md

 A **Scoring Method** is the criteria used to quantitatively evaluate LLM outputs.
 When you test LLMs with Arthur Bench, you attach a Scoring Method to each test suite you create - this defines how performance will be measured consistently across that test suite.

+For a walkthrough on how to extend the ScoringMethod class to create your own scorer specialized to your data and/or use-case to use with Arthur Bench, check out the [custom scoring guide](custom_scoring.md)

+If you would like to contribute scoring methods to the open source Arthur Bench repo, check out our [contributing guide](contributing.md)

 Here is a list of all the scoring methods available by default in Arthur Bench (listed alphabetically):

 | Scoring Method                    | Tasks | Type | Requirements |